 Our program is a rigorous training experience intended to provide students with sound research skills and expertise in quantitative methods.
-Through a combination of research, coursework and internship experiences, we prepare students for university faculty positions as well as research-oriented positions in government and industry.
+We prepare students for university faculty positions as well as research-oriented positions in government and industry.
 Research skills are emphasized as the essential foundation for both academic and applied careers.
-Training involves not only coursework, but a number of non-class experiences both on and off campus.
-This includes conducting research studies, presenting papers at conferences, writing journal articles, teaching, making presentations, and completing internships and practica.
-Research is an integral part of the program, and students are expected to be involved in research by completing a master's thesis and doctoral dissertation, in addition to other projects.
+This includes conducting research studies, presenting papers at conferences, writing journal articles, teaching, making presentations, and internships.
+Research is an integral part of the program, and students are expected to be involved in research by completing a master's thesis and a doctoral dissertation, in addition to other projects.
 Submitting the M.A. thesis or equivalent to conference or journal for presentation and publication is a requirement.
-The brief outline of the program of study that follows is drawn from the longer official description from the I/O Handbook, which is issued to all entering I-O graduate students.
+The brief outline of the program of study that follows is drawn from the longer official description from the I-O Handbook, which is issued to all entering I-O graduate students.
 Refer to that document for further details.